Home | Sitemap | Contact Us | Translate | COVID-19

 Safe Harbor Site- Our stations, along with Lockhart Police and Fire Station, are Safe Harbor Sites.
 If you elect to use our station for safe harbor, call 911 immediately and we will ensure that the baby is safe.

-We currently have four ambulances.
+We currently have five ambulances.
 All four are diesel-powered, 2-wheel drive models.

 Medic 5 is the senior member of the fleet, a 2010 F-350 chassis fitted with an AEV Traumahawk module.